pearcej/cppds/_sources/Introduction/Graphics.rst

 For C++, a library titled C-Turtle is used to provide an equivalent of Python's Turtles.
 It acts as a close replacement to provide easy to use graphics to C++, while maintaining the objects and commands present in Python.
-It was developed by Jesse Walker-Schadler at Berea College during the summer of 2019.
+It was developed by Jesse Walker-Schadler at Berea College during the summer of 2019 and can be found on GitHub here: https://github.com/walkerje/C-Turtle/

 Below is a comparison of two versions, C++ and Python, which should do the same thing.
 Try running both and comparing how the code looks between the two versions.